(What's the Story) Morning Glory?: 2014 reissue

 As part of a promotional campaign entitled Chasing the Sun, the album was re-released on 29 September 2014.
 The 3-disc deluxe edition includes remastered versions of the album and its associated b-sides from the four UK singles.
 Bonus content includes 5 demo tracks, and live choices taken from the band's iconic gigs at Earls Court, Knebworth Park and Maine Road.

+2025: 30th anniversary reissue

+To mark the 30th anniversary of the original release, the album was reissued on 3 October 2025.
+The reissue includes the remastered original album packaged with one additional disc containing five unplugged recordings produced and mixed by Noel Gallagher and Callum Marinho from the original masters.